Servant786/100-days-of-code-challenge/README.md

 **Thoughts:** I can only think how useful this course is and how easy Angela Yu makes the is course.

 **Link to work:** Not sure how to link the project yet. not going to lie either haven't gotten around to even trying.

+**Today's Progress**: Day 11 of 100DaysOfCode: Completed Day 3 of 100DaysOfCode with Python

+**Thoughts:** Its getting difficult but challenging.

+**Today's Progress**: Day 12 of 100DaysOfCode: Didnt do any programming for the day.

+**Thoughts:** COVID is rife in South Africa, scary stuff.

+**Link to work:** Not sure how to link the project yet. not going to lie either haven't gotten around to even trying.

+**Today's Progress**: Day 13 of 100DaysOfCode: Stated with Day 4 Randomization and Python Lists

+**Thoughts:** Enjoying making the Coin Toss Game.
+Very simple and basic.

+**Link to work:** Not sure how to link the project yet. not going to lie either haven't gotten around to even trying.

+**Today's Progress**: Day 14 of 100DaysOfCode: Still Day 4 Randomization and Python Lists

+**Thoughts:** Next Project Who will pay the bill?

+**Link to work:**